 Market price: 210 RMB per kilogram ($15/pound)

-Paw-shaped and mottled, this large mushroom grows at altitudes up to 3000 meters, near the Tibetan prefecture and Shangri-la.
-Hydnum repandum (hedgehog mushroom) is the closest ID I found, but molecular studies have shown that the current species concept for H. repandum needs revising, as the specimens in southwestern China are different from those found in Europe and North America.
+Paw-shaped and mottled, this large mushroom grows at altitudes up to three thousand meter near the Tibetan prefecture and Shangri-la (an actual town named after the fictional location).
+The closest known ID is Hydnum repandum or hedgehog mushroom, but molecular studies have shown that the current species concept for H. repandum needs revising, as the specimens in southwestern China are different from those found in Europe and North America.

 Eating notes: The initial aroma and flavor reminds me of a white puffball, but the texture is like a parsnip, fibrous and meaty and a bit starchy.
-Nutty and sweet.
-Locals cut the mushroom into slices and stir-fry it with green hot chiles, or cook it in aromatic soups.
+It’s nutty and sweet.
+Locals cut the mushroom into slices and stir-fry it with green hot chiles, or stew it in aromatic soups.

 Boletes